AugurProject/V2Migration/V2Deployment.md

 Upon Augur v2’s deployment, exchanges will have to make a decision on how to handle REP and REPv2 for the users deposits and funds.
 Below we have outlined the plausible possibilities on how an exchange could handle the migration.

-a) Trade only REPv2 from the start, automatically migrate users REP to REPv2 for them / allow for REP withdrawals.
+a) Trade only REPv2 from the start, support both REPv2 and REP wallets (and deposits/withdrawals), automatically migrate users REP to REPv2 for them.

-b) Trade only REP from the start, giving users time to withdrawal and migrate, announce full migration of user balances on X date.
+b) Trade only REP from the start, support both REP and REPv2 wallets (and deposits/withdrawals), announce full migration of user balances and a REPv2 market on X date.

-c) Trade both REP and REPv2 for a bit, giving users time to withdraw and migrate, or support opt-in migration in the exchange/wallet directly.
+c) Trade both REP and REPv2 from the start, support both REP and REPv2 wallets (and deposits/withdrawals).

+Optinally, an exchange could decide to support opt-in migration from REP to REPv2 in the exchange/wallet directly.

 > <b>Summary for Exchanges: </b> Define how the exchange will handle the migration, and proceed upon Augur v2's deployment.